 Leica M9 vs Olympus E-PL1

 The Leica M9 and the Olympus PEN E-PL1 are two digital cameras that were revealed to the public, respectively, in September 2009 and February 2010.
-The M9 is a fixed lens compact, while the E-PL1 is a rangefinder-style mirrorless.
+The M9 is a rangefinder-focusing mirrorless, while the E-PL1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and a Four Thirds (E-PL1) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Olympus provides 12.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.